valentina-mota/11ty-blog-site/src/blog/the-good-executive-assistant.md

 ## AI Literacy: The Next Step

-Artificial Intelligence is rapidly becoming part of everyday office life.
-A good Executive Assistant does not need to be a developer, but should have basic AI literacy.
+Artificial Intelligence (AI) is rapidly becoming part of everyday office life.
+A good EA does not need to be a developer, but should have basic AI literacy.
 This means understanding what AI can (and cannot) do, and how to apply it responsibly.

 Practical examples include: